wannesm/dtaidistance/README.md

     print(distance)
     print(paths)

-The matrix with all warping paths can be visualised as follows:
+The matrix with all warping paths can be visualized as follows:

     from dtaidistance import dtw
     from dtaidistance import dtw_visualisation as dtwvis